 1. Set short- and long-term goals and create attainable steps to accomplish those goals.

-Start by creating a list of meaningful DEIB objectives and the ideal outcomes of enacting these measures.
-Pick an objective from your personalized list to start working toward.
-Continuously assess, measure, and remind yourself of your goal for that specific objective as you see things through in order to keep track of your progress and make sure that you achieve the right results.
+Start by creating a list of meaningful DEIB objectives and the ideal outcomes from putting these measures into action.
+Pick an objective from your list to start working toward.
+Continuously assess, measure, and remind yourself of your goal for that specific objective to keep track of your progress and make sure that you achieve the right results.
 Keep in mind that it is vital to prioritize acting on the measures that will bring the most significant amount of positive change.

 2. Make DEIB initiatives the responsibility of every employee.

 DEIB does not start and end with human resources departments or employee resource groups, it is the duty of all members of an organization to contribute to the improvement of their workplace.
 Hiring diverse candidates isn’t enough if a company is lacking equity, inclusion, and belonging.
 Every team must co-create a psychologically safe workplace in which people feel comfortable showing up as their unique selves.
 Give everybody tasks and set clear expectations about how employees are expected to behave during intercultural exchanges in order to foster inclusivity, equity, and belonging.